 This multi-factor authentication method uses a time-limited OTP provided via a mobile app as a second factor.
-When the user enrols they either scan a QR code or provide a phone number or an email address so that an OTP can be provided to them to register the mobile app.
+When the user enrols they either scan a QR code or provide a phone number so that an OTP can be provided to them to register the mobile app.